x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/data-consistency-score.md

 # Migrating to the cloud

 When migrating your Exchange environment to the cloud, there might be instances of data corruption in your environment that causes data loss during migration.
-To track and report on any instances of data loss, the migration process uses what is called the **DataConsistencyScore**.
+The migration process tracks and reports on any instances of data loss by generating a **DataConsistencyScore**.

-## The DataConsistencyScore
+## Migration and DataConsistencyScore

 When you attempt a migration, any instances of corruption in your Exchange data store will count towards the **DataConsistencyScore**.
 This score is then used to determine whether an Exchange migration will complete successfully or if intervention is needed.

-## Description of 4 categories (per migration or user level)

 There are 4 possible grades that are derived from the **DataConsistencyScore**.